 Holding hands during the Lord’s Prayer

 Well-intentioned folks introduced this custom into parishes in the 1980s.
 Although holding hands is a beautiful expression of people united in prayer, the gesture is not envisioned in any Church documents governing liturgy.
 Thus, no one is required to hold hands.
-It is very fitting to pray the “Our Father” in the orans position with your palms lifted upward, or with your hands placed together in prayer.
+It is very fitting to pray the “Our Father” with your hands placed together in prayer.

 The sign of peace